 The United States is acknowledged to have pioneered modern phosphate production but is facing new challenges as its output declines.
-We profile seven organisations determined to cement the country's reputation as a global centre of excellence for the phosphate industry competition.
+We profile seven organisations determined to cement the country's reputation as a global centre of excellence for the phosphate industry neral statistics can be deceptive. has built up an extraordinarily strong and accounting for 37% of world production that goes straight to phosphoric acid production year.
+Production has slid inexorably since tion.
+This is then transformed into liquicompetition.
 But the US industry's depth and breath of expertise, and track record of technological innovation, still gives it a competitive edge globally.
-The following seven profiles help explain why the US. phosphate sector still punches above its weight - and continues to capture new markets for its products and services.
+The following seven profiles help explain why the US phosphate sector still punches above its weight - and continues to capture new markets for its products and services.